haoheliu/haoheliu.github.io/index.md

 {% include image.html url="images/longmen.jpg" caption="Shot at Longmen Grottoes in China" width="190px" align="right" %}

-I’m Haohe Liu, a PhD student at the [Centre for Vision Speech and Signal Processing] (CVSSP), University of Surrey.
+I’m Haohe Liu, a final year PhD student at the [Centre for Vision Speech and Signal Processing] (CVSSP), University of Surrey.
 My research includes topics related to speech, music, and general audio.
 I am fortunate to be advised by [Prof. Mark D. Plumbley], co-supervised by [Prof. Wenwu Wang].
 And I’m lucky to be jointly funded by [BBC R&D] and the Doctoral College.
 I'm a team member of the EPSRC [AI for Sound] Project (EP/T019751/1).
 Most of my studies are open-sourced.

 <!-- In the CVSSP, I’m working as part of the [AI for Sound] project to develop new methods for automatic labelling of sound environments and events in broadcast audio, assisting production staff in finding and searching through content and helping the general public access archive content.  -->
 <!-- I’m also working closely with BBC R&D Audio Team on putting our audio recognition algorithms into production, such as generating machine tags in [BBC sound effect library]. -->